dotmpe/uriref/ReadMe.rst

 :Description:
   URL and URN parser written in regular expressions.
   Based on RFC 2396 BNF terms, update to RFC 3986 planned but not started.
+:License: MIT

+This is an experimental library.
+Do not use it in production unless you are prepared to put in considerable time for testing that it does what you need.
+MIT License and warranties apply.

 .. figure:: profiling-results.svg
    :width: 45em